 “In show business, you have to fight your way in,” Mamet says.
 “I told Rafelson: ‘If you don’t hire me for this, you’re crazy.’
 His response was, ‘If that’s your attitude, then you’re hired.’”

 Mamet was determined to succeed.
 “I told myself, ‘I’m not giving up,’” he says.
 “I never doubted my own abilities.”

-Mamet went on to write and direct a long list of movies made from his own scripts, starting with the con-man story House of Games (1987), followed by Things Change (1988), Homicide (1991), Oleanna (1994), The Spanish Prisoner (1997), The Winslow Boy (1999), State and Main (2000), Heist (2001), and Spartan (2004).
+Mamet went on to write and direct a long list of movies made from his own scripts, starting with the con-man story House of Games (1987); followed by Things Change (1988); Homicide (1991); Oleanna (1994); The Spanish Prisoner (1997); The Winslow Boy (1999); State and Main (2000); Heist (2001); and Spartan (2004).

-Remarkably, given his fame and success, he had a hard time finding a literary agent and publisher for his new book, before eventually signing with David Vigliano, who sold Chicago to Custom House, an imprint of William Morrow.
+Remarkably, given his fame and success, Mamet had a hard time finding a literary agent and publisher for his new book, before eventually signing with David Vigliano, who sold Chicago to Custom House, an imprint of William Morrow.

-In the novel, which he says is about newspaper reporters, “cops, crooks and smuggling Tommy guns,” and which mixes fictional characters with real-life figures like Al Capone, Mamet says “I got to imagine myself back in the ’20s in Chicago.
+In the novel, which he says is about newspaper reporters, “cops, crooks and smuggling Tommy guns,” and which mixes fictional characters with real-life figures like Al Capone, Mamet says, “I got to imagine myself back in the ’20s in Chicago.
 I would ask myself questions and then give myself answers.”

 If you enjoyed this article, please PayPal us $1 or more.
 Your support allows Moresby Press to continue covering the arts: PayPal.Me/MoresbyPress